-Alongside of headline-stealing new devices like the dual screen Surface Duo smartphone and the folding, tablet-like Surface Neo, Microsoft upgrade its bread and butter hardware line up, releasing the Surface Pro 7 at its Surface event in New York on October 2, 2019.
-The latest generation of this now-iconic Windows 10 tablet — Microsoft’s Surface Pro 2-in-1 has been around for seven years now! — looks like a solid upgrade … and it’s not the only Surface Pro that Microsoft announced.
-Enter the Surface Pro X, an ARM-based 2-in-1 that uses a CPU created in partnership by Microsoft and Qualcomm that is said to be three times more powerful per watt than the Surface Pro 6.
-That’s some exciting stuff, but is it enough to steal buyers from the Surface Pro 7?
+Alongside headline-stealing new devices like the dual-screen Surface Duo smartphone and the folding, tablet-like Surface Neo, Microsoft upgraded its bread-and-butter hardware lineup in October 2019 with the Surface Pro 7.
+The latest generation of this now-iconic Windows 10 tablet looked like a solid upgrade.

+However, it wasn’t the only Surface Pro Microsoft announced last year.
+Enter the Surface Pro X, an ARM-based 2-in-1 that uses a CPU stemming from Microsoft’s partnership with Qualcomm.
+It’s supposedly three times more powerful per watt than the older Surface Pro 6.
+That’s some exciting stuff, certainly, but is it enough to steal buyers from the Surface Pro 7?

-Connectivity was enhanced with the Surface Pro 7, adding in a USB-C port (no Thunderbolt 3) to go with a USB-A port, a 3.5mm headphone jack, and the same Surface Connect port as on previous Surface Pro models.
-The Surface Pro X has two USB-C ports to go with its headphone jack and a microSIM slot for LTE wireless connectivity.
+Microsoft enhanced connectivity in the Surface Pro 7, adding a USB-C port (no Thunderbolt 3) to go with a USB-A port, a 3.5mm headphone jack, a MicroSDXC card slot, and the same Surface Connect port as on previous Surface Pro models.
+In comparison, the Surface Pro X has two USB-C ports to go with its Surface Connect port, Surface keyboard connector port, and NanoSIM slot for LTE wireless connectivity.
 However, it lacks the USB-A port offered on the Pro 7 model.

 All in all, the Surface Pro X is slimmer and enjoys a slightly larger display, with some nice design touches thrown in for good measure.

 Both of these laptops are thin and light and will barely register in a backpack.
 The Surface Pro X is much thinner, but weight is roughly equal.
-These are two of the most portable laptops (OK, 2-in-1s) around.
+These are two of the most portable 2-in-1 PCs around.

 Which is better?

-The Surface Pro 7 will start at $749 for just the tablet, and goes up from there.
-High-end configurations will likely be well over $2,000, and you’ll want to factor in a couple hundred dollars for a Type Cover and Surface Pen.
+The Surface Pro 7 starts at $749 for just the tablet and goes up from there.
+High-end configurations will likely be well over $2,000, and you’ll want to factor in a few hundred dollars for a Type Cover and Surface Pen.

 We suspect that most users will go with the Surface Pro 7 for performance.
-But the Surface Pro X certainly offers an interesting alternative with slightly better battery life.
-We’ll have to wait until our full reviews to name our final winner.
+But the Surface Pro X certainly offers an interesting alternative with a slightly better battery life.